warmachine028/uemcrp/rules/SETUP.md

-# React app setup guidelines 🚀
+# UEMCRP setup guidelines 🚀

 **Hello contributor, i want you to stick to the below listed Setup guidelines to successfully setup the react app in your local system and get started with developing!!**